parkerdavis1/agave-astro/src/content/blog/2024-06-comments.md

 This one really does it for me.
 It appears to be a plump quail-like bird but sans-beak and fused with a monolith.
 I love it.

-Most of the time ChatGPT and its ilk are just all-time bullshitters, which is sort of still the case here, but in these ASCII drawings I find a weird mix of admiration & pity.
-This ASCII art doesn't have GPTs typical sophomoric confidence – but it's doing its best!
+Most of the time ChatGPT and its ilk are all-time bullshitters, which is sort of still the case here, but in these ASCII drawings I find a weird mix of admiration & pity.
+This ASCII art feels different than GPT's typical sophomoric confidence.
+Good job lil bud.

 ## Comments